jobovy/galpy/doc/source/potential.rst

   galpy codebase upon code pushes will then automatically test all of this, streamlining push requests of new potentials.

-  A few atrributes need to be set depending on the potential:
+  A few attributes need to be set depending on the potential:
   ``hasC=True`` for potentials for which the forces and potential are implemented in C (see below); ``self.hasC_dxdv=True`` for potentials for which the (planar) second derivatives are implemented in C;